Kim Berry Jones

-Zach is a sophomore Psychology major who is passionate about fighting for social justice and loving others deeply and intentionally.
+Zach is a junior Psychology major who is passionate about fighting for social justice and loving others deeply and intentionally.
 In his free time, Zach enjoys watching movies, getting coffee from Fair Trade or ethically sourced coffee shops, and going on hikes with friends.
 He is committed to learning more about all different kinds of issues in our country and in our world and will continue to pursue a psychology-related career in which he can care for marginalized communities.

-Kyla is a freshman Political Science major who is passionate about serving others and engaging in the community.
+Kyla is a junior Political Science major who is passionate about serving others and engaging in the community.
 She grew up in Colorado and spends her time enjoying the outdoors, watching movies with her friends, listening to music, and reading.
 She hopes to pursue a career in law or politics, focusing on social justice and human rights.

 Leanna is a senior majoring in Media Communication and minoring in Public Relations.
 She grew up in Hawai'i and loves the outdoors.
 In her free time, she likes to surf, hike, and travel.
 Leanna aspires to become a public relations specialist for non-profit organizations.
 Ultimately, she hopes her career will provide a platform to amplify people's voices.

 Katrina is a junior Psychology major and a Sustainability minor from Vancouver, Washington.
 She is especially passionate about ethical fashion.
 Katrina enjoys spending her time hiking and backpacking, playing volleyball, crocheting, reading, and playing board games with friends.
 She is excited to work with the Point Loma community and help others learn more about social justice.